tlillies/ai3202/Assignment8/README.md

 python hmm.py

-or to read to file:
+or to write to file:

 python hmm.py > results.txt